 For the first part, we shall use Zorn's lemma.
 We need to show that Φ is inductively ordered by inverse inclusion.
-If \mathscr{C} is a chain in Φ , then $\bigcap \mathscr{C} \neq \emptyset$ because \mathscr{C} consists of closed sets, it has the finite intersection property (for it is totally ordered, so any intersection of a finite number of members of \mathscr{C} is simply the smallest of them), and K is compact.
+If $\mathscr C$ is a chain in Φ , then $\bigcap \mathscr C \neq \varnothing$ because $\mathscr C$ consists of closed sets, it has the finite intersection property (for it is totally ordered, so any intersection of a finite number of members of $\mathscr C$ is simply the smallest of them), and K is compact.
 It is also a face (exercise: show this).
 Thus Zorn's lemma proves the existence of a minimal member of Φ .

 Now let F be a minimal closed face of K. Assume that F contains two distinct points x and y.
 Let f be a continuous linear functional with $f(x) \neq f(y)$.
 Then f attains its maximum on F, because F is compact (it is a closed subset of the compact set K).
-Writing c for this maximum, then $\{z \in F: f(z) = c\}$ is a face of F, and therefore a face of K as well.
-Since F was a minimal face, this new face must be all of F, so that f(z) = c for all $z \in F$.
-But this contradicts $f(x) \neq f(y)$.
-Thus F cannot contain two distinct points, so it consists of a single point.
-Thus K contains at least one extreme point.
+Writing C for this maximum, then $\{z \in F: f(z) = C\}$ is a face of C, and therefore a face of C as well.
+Since C was a minimal face, this new face must be all of C, so that C for all C is C but this contradicts C for C and C contains at least one extreme point.